Urban Poverty in India, Slamming the Slums

 Including the poor is obviously important to solve poverty and know what they need more precisely.
 But including the poor can be done in different ways ranging from public consultation and cooperation to household surveys (rather than coming up with numbers and artificial targets in a top-down manner).

 The advantage of incorporating direct insights from the poor is to gain both in nuance and thus efficiency regarding the most urgent and effective ways to tackle their problems.
-More research then becomes essential to target the right people, especially when you consider that the government is generally short of basic information on the state of urban poverty in India.
+More research then becomes essential to target the right people, especially when you consider that the government is generally short of basic information on the state of slums.

 The new governmental plan - the Jawaharlal Nehru National Urban Renewal Mission - from 2005 has been trying to break up with the traditional top-down approach that overlooks long term goals, the value of community-building and social harmony in reducing poverty.
 As it’s endeavored to restore the provision of basic services, one thing became obvious: there’s a need for more research.
 A need to know which policies work and which don’t.